artvandelay/agentic-backtesting/README.md

 > **Turn plain English into professional backtesting reports in minutes.**
 > Describe your trading strategy in natural language.
 Get Python code, backtest results, and professional reports.
 No coding required.

+**🆕 v0.3.0**: Now powered by 8 LLM-driven intelligence features with multilingual support and dramatically improved performance!

 ---

 ## 🚀 Quick Start